TediCross/TediCross/README.md

    - If you want to bridge a Telegram group or channel, remember that the ID is negative.
 Include the `-` when entering it into the settings file
    - It is important that the Discord IDs are wrapped with single quotes when entered into the settings file. `'244791815503347712'`, not `244791815503347712`
  12. Restart TediCross.
 You stop it by pressing CTRL + C in the terminal it is running in
+ 13. Next you will want to make sure it stays running if you log out.
+See the options here (https://stackoverflow.com/questions/12701259/how-to-make-a-node-js-application-run-permanently) and choose the one that works best for you. `screen npm start` and then Ctrl+A+D will work as well, but it will not restart if the server is restarted or if the application crashes.

 Done!
 You now have a nice bridge between a Telegram chat and a Discord channel